-Anavex develops innovative oral medicines aimed at neurodegenerative and neurodevelopmental diseases, with a focus on advancing brain health for patients.
+Anavex strives to develop innovative oral medicines aimed at neurodegenerative and neurodevelopmental diseases, with a focus on advancing brain health for patients.

 Neurological and neurodegenerative diseases affect far more than clinical symptoms.
 They influence how people think, move, communicate, and connect with the world around them, often placing significant demands on families and caregivers over time.